 If your illness occurs within the 24 hours before your appointment time please email the UCAT ANZ Office directly with supporting evidence from a registered health practitioner.
 The evidence must be detailed and clear; a medical certificate stating 'unspecified illness' or 'unfit for work/ school' is not sufficient.
 If this occurs within the final week of testing you may not be able to reschedule within the testing window and will forfeit your test fee.

 Test Day Problems

 The UCAT ANZ Consortium and our partner Pearson VUE aim to provide a straightforward and convenient way of sitting your test in a business like environment.
 However, occasionally things may go wrong and we have put systems in place to deal with such circumstances.

-If you are unhappy with the outcome of the investigation by Pearson VUE, the UCAT ANZ Consortium has put in place a Complaints and Appeals Policy.
+If you are not satisfied with the outcome of the investigation by Pearson VUE, the UCAT ANZ Consortium has put in place a Complaints and Appeals Policy.
 Please note that Pearson VUE and the UCAT ANZ Consortium do not deal with complaints about admissions decisions, which should be addressed to the individual university concerned.

 The Complaints and Appeals Policy will be available in February 2020.